electricbookworks/ebw-training/must-have-tech-skills/text/09-data-as-content.md

 Glossaries and bibliographies are small databases: regular, repeatable elements of information that must be presented consistently, and often repeated in various places in a book.

 When we treat these lists like running text in manuscripts, we're relying on editors and proofreaders to do menial, painstaking work better suited to computers.
-That work can be made far easier by working with them as data.
+That work can be made far easier by working with lists as data.

-Depending on your production software, you may be able to store glossaries and bibliographies in a spreadsheet or a list-like format like YAML.
+Depending on your production software, you may be able to store glossaries and bibliographies in a spreadsheet or CSV file, or in a list-like format like YAML.
 For example, this is a snippet of a glossary stored as a YAML list from a textbook:

 ``` yaml
 - term: "abatement"